medialab/minet/docs/cli.md

 . "date": date of publication of the web page article when found in
     its metadata.
 . "sitename": canonical name as declared by the website.
+. "image": main image of the web page when found.
+. "pagetype": some page type as part of trafilatura's heuristics.

 Examples: